 A good general work on biology is A Guinea Pig’s History of Biology, by Jim Endersby.

 If you want to read about man’s impact on nature, consider Tim Flannery’s The Future Eaters: An Ecological History of the Australasian Lands and People.
 Also consider two books by William Cronon: Changes in the Land: Indians, Colonists, and the Ecology of New England and Nature’s Metropolis: Chicago and the Great West.
 Cronon also edited a book called John Muir: Nature Writings.
 Muir is a fine stylist and a deep thinker; he deserves comparison with Thoreau and John Burroughs.
+Tom Wessels wrote a highly-regarded book called Reading the Forested Landscape: A Natural History of New England.
 An interesting book on the watery part of the world is Cod: A Biography of the Fish that Changed the World, by Mark Kurlansky.

 A popular book by a scientist on the cutting-edge of knowledge is James Watson’s The Double Helix: A Personal Account of the Discovery of the Structure of DNA (available in a Norton Critical Edition).